iowaguy/old-iowaguy.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Electrical Engineering, minors in Mathematics and Computer Science, University of Iowa, 2013
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. in Computer Science, focus in Cybersecrity, Northeastern University, 2020 (expected)

 Work experience
 ======